-- Don't use facial tissue or regular toilet tissue in the RV toilet.
-These will not disintegrate sufficiently and will often cling to the sides of the holding tank.
-Toilet tissue made specifically for use in RV toilets and holding tanks is available at most RV supply centers. - Don't dispose of sanitary napkins or other non-dissolving items in the toilet. - Don't put automotive antifreeze or caustic chemicals, such as laundry bleach or heavy detergents into the toilet or holding tank.
+- Don't dispose of sanitary napkins or other non-dissolving items in the toilet. - Don't put automotive antifreeze or caustic chemicals, such as laundry bleach or heavy detergents into the toilet or holding tank.
 These products may damage plastic or rubber parts in the system.